top of page

 He is renowned for his skill in Jujutsu and his great interest in history and archeology.
 He has written much about the history of Shimane prefecture and their archaeological finds.
 He is also known for having one of Japan's largest collections of Ukiyo (woodblock prints) and Sho (calligraphy).

-During Yasumoto Soke's time as a city official he taught weapons defence and disarming techniques to the police in Hyogo prefecture, and was invited by monks of the prefecture to teach Jujutsu at their temple.
+During Yasumoto Sensei's time as a city official he taught weapons defence and disarming techniques to the police in Hyogo prefecture, and was invited by monks of the prefecture to teach Jujutsu at their temple.

-Even though Yasumoto Soke was granted Menkyo Kaiden and free to be independant at the time that Inoue became Soke, he continued to assist Inoue Soke for many years as the Hontai Yoshin Ryu International Chief Instructor, and along with Hontai Yoshin Ryu Chief Instructor Kanazawa Akira, Yasumoto Sensei was one of the senior Jujutsu instructor at the Hontai Yoshin Ryu Sohonbu dojo, and upon request of Inoue Tsuyoshi Munetoshi, Yasumoto Sensei accepted Inoue's student (and son) Inoue Kyoichi as his student and personal uke, Yasumoto continued in Hontai Yoshin Ryu to support Inoue senior and teach his son the higher level Jujutsu skills for 12 years.
+Even though Yasumoto Sensei was granted Menkyo Kaiden and free to be independant at the time that Inoue became Soke, he continued to assist Inoue Soke for many years as the Hontai Yoshin Ryu International Chief Instructor, and along with Hontai Yoshin Ryu Chief Instructor Kanazawa Akira, Yasumoto Sensei was one of the senior Jujutsu instructor at the Hontai Yoshin Ryu Sohonbu dojo, and upon request of Inoue Tsuyoshi Munetoshi, Yasumoto Sensei accepted Inoue's student (and son) Inoue Kyoichi as his student and personal uke, Yasumoto Sensei continued in Hontai Yoshin Ryu to support Inoue senior and teach his son the higher level Jujutsu skills for 12 years.

 During this time the young Inoue made Yasumoto Sensei a hanbo that he still uses to this day.
-Yasumoto, along with the 18th Hontai Yoshin Ryu Soke, Inoue Munetoshi, were the last generation of direct students of Minaki Saburoji and Kanazawa Ichizu (as one of the most distinguished apprentices of the 16th Soke Kakuno Hachiheita, Kanazawa Ichizu was assigned to become the substitute sensei of Kakuno's dojo).
+Yasumoto Sensei, along with the 18th Hontai Yoshin Ryu Soke, Inoue Munetoshi, were the last generation of direct students of Minaki Saburoji and Kanazawa Ichizu (as one of the most distinguished apprentices of the 16th Soke Kakuno Hachiheita, Kanazawa Ichizu was assigned to become the substitute sensei of Kakuno's dojo).

-Yasumoto Soke remains true to the teachings of Kanazawa Ichizu and Minaki Saburoji and in 1999 he named his branch of Hontai Yoshin Ryu-Takagi Ryu as Motoha Yoshin Ryu.
+Yasumoto Sensei remains true to the teachings of Kanazawa Ichizu and Minaki Saburoji and in 1999 he named his branch of Hontai Yoshin Ryu-Takagi Ryu as Motoha Yoshin Ryu.
 The name Motoha refers to the "original" Takagi Ryu teachings of his teachers Kanazawa Sensei and Minaki Soke.

 bottom of page